-Evidence show Kashan was one of the first places where Aryans chose as residence, and since 7500 years ago it has been a place of residence for various tribes.
+Evidences show that Kashan was one of the first places where Aryans chose as residence, and since 7500 years ago it has been a place of residence for various tribes.

 The city was destroyed after Mongols attack in 1256 and rebuilt during the Safavid dynasty and became an important business center.
-The city was also the favor of the kings and It is believed that for this reason the city was named “Key Ashian” (means: The residence of kings) and it changed to Kashan during time.
+The city was also the favor of the kings and It is believed that for this reason it was named “Key Ashian” (means: The residence of kings) and changed to Kashan during time.

 There is also another belief that the word Kashan comes from “Kasian” because it was Kassites ‘s residence for many years and maybe they have given their name to the city.